+16.6 Volunteers

-- 16.6 Anyone regularly involved with children, young people or vulnerable adults must: - Have been members of the church congregation for at least six months unless there are special circumstances where this would not be possible having regard to the staff or voluntary role to be undertaken. - They should provide details of two referees. - Complete the Diocese of York Confidential Declaration Form. - Following appointment post holders will have a six month period of probation or settling in period for volunteers. - The applicant must agree to undertake the appropriate module(s) of safeguarding training for the role.
+Anyone regularly involved with children, young people or vulnerable adults must: Have been members of the church congregation for at least six months unless there are special circumstances where this would not be possible having regard to the voluntary role to be undertaken.

+- They should provide details of two referees. - Complete the Diocese of York Confidential Declaration Form. - The volunteer must agree to undertake the appropriate module(s) of safeguarding training for the role and renew them as and when required.